ghawthorne66/liri-app/README.md

 * Plot of the movie.
 * Actors in the movie.
 * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-node liri.js do-what-it-says
-* This uses the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.